jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 ### DevOps Engineer / Backend Developer

-- Worked with Git and Gitlab CICD, as well as Github Actions.
-- Used DJango Python Framework to create 5 different backend applications.
-- Created 2 different chat bots in Python, as well as a registration bot for public chat groups.
+- Worked on chat bots for better community expirience - registration bot, games bot.
 - Worked with Ethereum based Crypto Currencies within Python and Node.js to read and process data from the blockchain.
-- Containerizing applications using Docker.
-- Indexing the Blockchain to a Postgres DataBase for other project use.
+- Created a Django project for Indexing the Ethereum Blockchain Archival data to a Postgres DB for other project use.
-- Created AWS EC2 instance with my own Containerized Blockchain archive node.
-- Created AWS EC2 instance of Prometheus and Grafana for monitoring.
+- Containerized all applications using Docker; Docker-Compose for local dev environments and
-- Created Wireguard VPN server, created a user management application for it and automated the onboarding process.
+- Created a Django project for user management for Wireguard VPN server and automated the onboarding and offboarding process for our organization.
+- Created CICD pipelines for Django, NodeJS, React projects using Gitlab CICD or Github Actions.
+- Created Ansible playbooks for configuration management, utilized AWS SSM and tagged resources to ensure compliance on all EC2 instances.

 ### **UpTime Sciences**
 *Full-time · 2 yrs 7 mos*